NcLang/OTPsync/README.md

 Say, your password manager file changed on your computer at home.
 Call ```otpsync``` first in the directory with the changed file and then at work (or on your notebook) again.
 This will consume some KB of the "randomness" in your pads.
-However, given a 1GB pad and daily transfers of, say, 1MB of data (which is way to much) requires a new pad after about three years.
-So the price you pay is negligibly compared to the level of security you get.
+However, given a 1GB pad and daily transfers of (say) 100KB of data (which is sufficient for password synchronization) requires a new pad after about 30 years.
+So the price you pay is negligible compared to the outstanding level of security you get.

 Creating One-Time Pads
 ----------------------